Solutions

 - Redesigning products to save on components isn't feasible

-- Existing suppliers won't budge on pricing
+- Existing distributor suppliers won't budge on pricing

 Quality + operations managers